robotrapta/garden-watcher/README.md

 ## Groundlight account setup

 You can use a free Groundlight account.
-Then get a [Groundlight API token](https://code.groundlight.ai/python-sdk/docs/getting-started/api-tokens) and save it as an environment variable:
+Then get an [API token](https://code.groundlight.ai/python-sdk/docs/getting-started/api-tokens) and save it as an environment variable:

 ```
 export GROUNDLIGHT_API_TOKEN="api_..."